Flexible model selection for mechanistic network models: Simulation Study

-We conduct simulation studies to assess the performance of our model selection framework.
-We will use SL to select between the full model with both triadic mechanisms vs. the submodel with only the ``standard'' triadic closure mechanism.
+We next assess the performance of our model selection framework through simulation.
+We use various candidate algorithms, both on their own and as members of the SL candidate algorithm library, to select between the full model with both triadic mechanisms vs. the submodel with only the first triadic closure mechanism.
 Networks generated from both models have 100 nodes and a base edge probability of $p_{0}=0.3$.
-The probability of edge placement increases by $p_{1}=0.1$ for the first closed triangle and by $p_{2}$ for every subsequent triangle, and we vary $p_{2}$ over the values 0.005, 0.01, 0.03, and 0.05.
-We vary the number of edges for the two models for any particular simulation over the values 500, 1000, and 2000.
-As mentioned below, both the training data and the data for performance assessment come from the candidate models, so the models are already artificially ``calibrated,'' with matching values of $p_{0}$, $p_{1}$, and edge count.
+The probability of edge placement increases by $p_{1}=0.1$ for the first closed triad and by $p_{2}$ for every subsequent triad, and we vary $p_{2}$ over the values 0.005, 0.01, 0.03, and 0.05.
+We vary the number of edges for the two models over the values 500, 1000, and 2000.
 For a given number of edges, the variation of $p_{2}$ from 0.005 to 0.05 makes the differences caused by the additional mechanism easier to detect.
 For a given value of $p_{2}$, the variation of the number of edges from 500 to 2000 means that there will be more opportunities for the additional mechanism to manifest itself, also making it easier to detect.
-The simulation studies iterate through each combination of values of $p_{2}$ and edge number to see the interplay between the two.
+The simulation studies iterate through each combination of values of $p_{2}$ and edge count to see the interplay between the two factors.